Research

 Digital ELISA is an ultrasensitive assay for detecting very low concentrations of proteins or biomarkers.
 It works by isolating individual target molecules into tiny compartments, generating a digital “yes/no” signal for each one.
 The cartridge is a key part of this process—it’s a disposable device that contains the microfluidic channels, wells, and beads where the sample is loaded and the reactions occur, allowing compartmentalization, signal generation, and detection all in one platform.

-As a member of the team, I work on manufacturing new cartidges for testing, as well as developing testing systems and designing new cartidges in SolidWorks.
+As a member of the team, I work on manufacturing new cartridges for testing, developing testing systems, and designing new cartridges in SolidWorks.
+Attached below is a description of the basic chemistry happening in the ELISA and an example of what the existing technology looks like.

 Applied Physics Research: